blue-pho3nix/blue-windots/README.md

 - Change the `blue-windots\config\home\komorebi.json` to meet your needs.

 ### Edit `C:\Users\<your_username>\komorebi.json` after install
-#### 1. After your edits, save the file.
+1. After your edits, save the file.
-#### 2. Open a regular powershell.
+2. Open a regular powershell.
+a.
 Or open powerShell as Administrator, if you want to run komorebi with Administrator privileges.
 (This just makes it so apps that have Administrator privs use komorebi, but may cause issues if there is a vulnerability with komorebi).
-#### 3. Stop and start komorebi or reload the configuration.
+3. Stop and start komorebi or reload the configuration.
 ```
 komorebic stop --ahk
 ```